Tuyuji/AkoC/README.md

 While a majority of this library works it's not properly tested, if you do intend to use this library and encounter issues please open an issue on the GitHub repository.

-It's often tested with Valgrind so as long as you properly call free on the data on own you should be fine.
+It's often tested with Valgrind so as long as you properly call free on the data you own you should be fine.

 ## Quick start
 ```c++